 The Trigger function is disabled in the default setting.
 This means that the red scanning light is "ON" continuously and the scanner is always ready to read.

-For some applications, you may wish to activate the scanner only at a specific time.
-This can be done by enabling the Trigger function.
-Once in the "Trigger Enabled" mode, the red scanning light is OFF until the trigger is activated or "pulled."
+For some applications, you may wish to activate the scanner only at a specific time. this can be done by enabling the Trigger function.
+Once in the "Trigger Enabled" mode, the red scanning light if OFF until the trigger is activated or "pulled."
 Either a hardware trigger or a software trigger pulse may be used to activate the scanner.

 The hardware trigger is actuated by pulling Pin #16 (on the standard DB25 female connector) LOW.
-The software trigger is actuated by downloading and $\langle ESC \rangle Z \langle CR \rangle$ computer command from the host.
-(See Scanner Timeout to establish the length of time the scanning light remains ON after the trigger is activated.)
+The software trigger is actuated by downloading and <ESC> Z <CR> computer command from the host.